 Net completions continue the upward trend from the previous monitoring round.
-The number of units delivered over the Local Plan's average target of 450 homes per year is over double that recorded in 2017-18 i.e. 390 compared to 176.
+The number of units delivered over the Local Plan's average target of 450 homes per year is at its highest level i.e. 647.

-Slower delivery in previous years means that cumulative housing delivery is running just over 300 behind the target since the beginning of the current Local Plan period, although over the last five years as a whole it is above target by 517 units.
-We expect the net completions to rise again in 2019-20 and we are continuing to work with landowners and developers on our major Sustainable Urban Extension development sites to bring development on stream within those sites in the coming years.
+Slower delivery in previous years means that cumulative housing delivery since the beginning of the current Local Plan period has resulted in the balance being positive for the first time this year.
+Last year the balance was just over 300 behind the target, although over the last five years as a whole it is above target by over 1000 units.
+We expect net completions to decrease in 2020-21 due to COVID-19 pandemic but we are continuing to work with landowners and developers on our major Sustainable Urban Extension development sites to bring development on stream within those sites in the coming years.